HBRP/Homebound/README.md

 The collection of plugins is designed and maintained by experienced software developers.
 Data-Orientated design and DRY are driving principals in this project.

-The projects consists of both internal and external resources, along with sql files to setup a basic version of our postgre database and the rust webservice.
+The projects consists of both internal and external resources, along with sql files to setup a basic version of our postgres database and the rust webservice.

 ## Interal resources